 Sr. Josephine Rog discusses her life as a Sister of Charity of New York.
 The only girl and first child in her family, her parents hoped she would become a doctor however, accepted her decision to enter the order.
 Sr. Josephine details the daily experience as a novice at Mount Saint Vincent, and the challenges of teaching in Hell's Kitchen, and caring for orphan boys at St. Agatha Home, Nanuet.
 She emphasizes the influence of the Sisters in her life from her time as a volunteer at St. Joseph's Orphan Asylum, and the enrichment of her life through the comraderie she enjoys with other members of the Community.

 Inspired by her cousin Sr. John Carmel Dunne, her sponsor in the Community, Sr. Patricia Quinn details her life as a Sister of Charity of New York from her early experiences as a postulant and novice.
-Sr. Patricia was an elementary school teacher for over 50 years and continues to tutor at St. Peter and Paul School and at Casa de Esperanza during her retirement.
-Sr. Patricia earned Master's Degree in Teaching and in Religious Education.
+Sr. Patricia was an elementary school teacher for over 50 years and during her retirement, continues to tutor at St. Peter and Paul School and at Casa de Esperanza in Yonkers, N.Y.
+Sr. Patricia earned a Master's degree in Teaching and in Religious Education.
 Sr. Patricia's love of learning and teaching young children is evident in the stories she relates about her teachers and her students.

 Sr. Ellen Quirke discusses her journey as a Sister of Charity of New York encompassing two distinct ministries in teaching and social work.
 Sr. Ellen describes the changing needs of bilingual students in New York City during the 1960s-1970s and her venture into geriatric health care in the pioneering Department of Community Medicine at St. Vincent's Hospital in Greenwich Village.

 Inspired by volunteer involvement in her parish, Sr. Claire E. Regan left her career in corporate management prior to entering the Sisters of Charity in 1982, at the age of 29.
 During her varied ministry experiences, she lobbied regarding food insecurity, homelessness and the need for improved healthcare for the poor.
 During the challenges of the AIDS epidemic and drug wars of the 1980s-1990s, she served as an administrator in several metropolitan New York hospitals.
 As Director of Elizabeth Seton Housing and later in post-Katrina New Orleans, Sr. Claire worked with a national organization of religious investors to address accountability for health insurance companies, banks and federal grant mechanisms.
-Since 2019, Sr. Claire has been a Councilor in Leadership at Mount Saint Vincent.
+Sr. Claire was a Councilor in Leadership at Mount Saint Vincent from 2019-2023.

 As an educator and archivist, Sr. Rita King's career has been steeped in the pursuit of history.
 A former high school teacher, Dean and Principal, Sr. Rita was Congregation Archivist for over 15 years.
 During this time, she developed an arrangement by record group of archival materials and created a database of Sisters' records that became an essential research tool.
 Involved in the early development of the Archivists for Congregations of Women Religious (ACWR), she served a two-year term as President.
 Retired since 2008, Sr. Rita provides her thoughts about the role of an archivist, training and archival certification. completion of the Community.